craigmiller160/react-keycloak/README.md

 ```

 The `status` indicates at what state of the process the authorization is currently at.
 Values can be `pre-auth`, `authorizing`, `authorized`, and `unauthorized`.
 When `authorized`, the `token` and `tokenParsed` values will be available.
 When `unauthorized`, the error value will be available.

+## A Note On Timeouts

+If at any point in time a successful authentication returns a token that expires less than 30 seconds later, this library will not attempt a subsequent refresh.
+This is because such a scenario is assumed to mean the user's session is over and needs to expire.